-TC develops the TIP in cooperation with the Bay Area Partnership of federal, state and regional agencies; county congestion management agencies (CMAs); public transit providers; city and county public works representatives; and the public.
+TC develops the TIP in cooperation with the Bay Area Partnership of federal, state and regional agencies; County Transportation Agencies (CTAs); public transit providers; city and county public works representatives; and the public.
 The Bay Area Partnership subcommittees provide a forum for managers of the region's transportation system to contribute to the policy-making and investment activities of MTC, and to improve coordination within the region.

 Project sponsors must be a government agency (or other qualifying entity, such as certain non-profit organizations that are eligible for some transportation funds) and are responsible for initiating funding requests, applying for funds and carrying their projects to completion.
-In the Bay Area, project sponsors include public transit operators, Caltrans, MTC, the Bay Area Air Quality Management District, the county congestion management agencies, the nine Bay Area counties, the individual cities within each county or other special districts.
+In the Bay Area, project sponsors include public transit operators, Caltrans, MTC, the Bay Area Air Quality Management District, the County Transportation Agencies, the nine Bay Area counties, the individual cities within each county, or other special districts.